keeprocking/pygelf/README.rst

 - **ca_certs** (None by default) - path to CA bundle file.
 This parameter is required if **validate** is true.
 - **certfile** (None by default) - path to certificate file that will be used to identify ourselves to the remote endpoint.
 This is necessary when the remote server has client authentication required.
 If **certfile** contains the private key, it should be placed before the certificate.
 - **keyfile** (None by default) - path to the private key.
 If the private key is stored in **certfile** this parameter can be None.

+HTTP:

+- **compress** (True by default) - if true, compress log messages before sending them to the server
+- **timeout** (5 by default) - amount of seconds that HTTP client should wait before it discards the request if the server doesn't respond

 Static fields
 =============